vrockai/pipeline-test/docs/content.md

 ---

-## Galactooligosaccharide Mediates NF-κB Pathway to Improve Intestinal Barrier Function and Intestinal Microbiota
+## Galactooligosaccharide Mediates NF-κB Pathway to Improve Intestinal Barrier Function and Intestinal Microbiota.
+ 27.11.2023, _M Xi, G Hao, Q Yao, X Duan, W Ge_

+_Animals, Mice, Infant, Humans, Gastrointestinal Microbiome, NF-kappa B, RNA, Ribosomal, 16S, Intestines, Oligosaccharides_ The use of antibiotics to treat diarrhea and other diseases early in life can lead to intestinal disorders in infants, which can cause a range of immune-related diseases.
+Intestinal microbiota diversity is closely related to dietary intake, with many oligosaccharides impacting intestinal microorganism structures and communities.
+Thus, oligosaccharide type and quantity are important for intestinal microbiota construction.
+Galactooligosaccharides (GOS) are functional oligosaccharides that can be supplemented with infant formula.
+Currently, information on GOS and its impact on intestinal microbiota diversity and disorders is lacking.
+Similarly, GOS is rarely reported within the context of intestinal barrier function.
+In this study, 16S rRNA sequencing, gas chromatography, and immunohistochemistry were used to investigate the effects of GOS on the intestinal microbiota and barrier pathways in antibiotic-treated mouse models.
+The results found that GOS promoted Bifidobacterium and Akkermansia proliferation, increased short-chain fatty acid levels, increased tight junction protein expression (occludin and ZO-1), increased secretory immunoglobulin A (SIgA) and albumin levels, significantly downregulated NF-κB expression, and reduced lipopolysaccharide (LPS), interleukin-IL-1β (IL-1β), and IL-6 levels.
+Also, a high GOS dose in ampicillin-supplemented animals provided resistance to intestinal damage.

 [Source](https://doi.org/10.3390/molecules28227611)

+10.3390/molecules28227611

 ---

-## A self-stabilized and water-responsive deliverable coenzyme-based polymer binary elastomer adhesive patch for treating oral ulcer
+## A self-stabilized and water-responsive deliverable coenzyme-based polymer binary elastomer adhesive patch for treating oral ulcer.
+ 27.11.2023, _C Cui, L Mei, D Wang, P Jia, Q Zhou, W Liu_

+_Humans, Animals, Swine, Oral Ulcer, Polymers, Adhesives, Elastomers, Swine, Miniature_ Oral ulcer can be treated with diverse biomaterials loading drugs or cytokines.
+However, most patients do not benefit from these materials because of poor adhesion, short-time retention in oral cavity and low drug therapeutic efficacy.
+Here we report a self-stabilized and water-responsive deliverable coenzyme salt polymer poly(sodium α-lipoate) (PolyLA-Na)/coenzyme polymer poly(α-lipoic acid) (PolyLA) binary synergistic elastomer adhesive patch, where hydrogen bonding cross-links between PolyLA and PolyLA-Na prevents PolyLA depolymerization and slow down the dissociation of PolyLA-Na, thus allowing water-responsive sustainable delivery of bioactive LA-based small molecules and durable adhesion to oral mucosal wound due to the adhesive action of PolyLA.
+In the model of mice and mini-pig oral ulcer, the adhesive patch accelerates the healing of the ulcer by regulating the damaged tissue inflammatory environment, maintaining the stability of oral microbiota, and promoting faster re-epithelialization and angiogenesis.
+This binary synergistic patch provided a therapeutic strategy to treat oral ulcer.

 [Source](https://doi.org/10.1038/s41467-023-43571-x)

+10.1038/s41467-023-43571-x

 ---

-## A key genetic factor governing arabinan utilization in the gut microbiome alleviates constipation
+## A key genetic factor governing arabinan utilization in the gut microbiome alleviates constipation.
+ 22.11.2023, _C Zhang, L Yu, C Ma, S Jiang, Y Zhang, S Wang, F Tian, Y Xue, J Zhao, H Zhang, L Liu, W Chen, S Huang, J Zhang, Q Zhai_

+Impaired gastrointestinal motility is associated with gut dysbiosis.
+Probiotics, such as Bifidobacteria, can improve this bowel disorder; however, efficacy is strain-dependent.
+We determine that a genetic factor, the abfA cluster governing arabinan utilization, in Bifidobacterium longum impacts treatment efficacy against functional constipation (FC).
+In mice with FC, B. longum, but not an abfA mutant, improved gastrointestinal transit time, an affect that was dependent upon dietary arabinan. abfA genes were identified in other commensal bacteria, whose effects in ameliorating murine FC were similarly abfA-dependent.
+In a double-blind, randomized, placebo-controlled clinical trial, supplementation with abfA-cluster-carrying B. longum, but not an abfA-deficient strain, enriched arabinan-utilization residents, increased beneficial metabolites, and improved FC symptoms.
+Across human cohorts, abfA-cluster abundance can predict FC, and transplantation of abfA cluster-enriched human microbiota to FC-induced germ-free mice improved gut motility.
+Collectively, these findings demonstrate a role for microbial abfA cluster in ameliorating FC, establishing principles for genomics-directed probiotic therapies.

 [Source](https://doi.org/10.1016/j.chom.2023.10.011)

+10.1016/j.chom.2023.10.011

 ---

-## Fiber intake and fiber intervention in depression and anxiety: a systematic review and meta-analysis of observational studies and randomized controlled trials
+## Fiber intake and fiber intervention in depression and anxiety: a systematic review and meta-analysis of observational studies and randomized controlled trials.
+ 26.11.2023, _H Aslam, M Lotfaliany, D So, K Berding, M Berk, T Rocks, M Hockey, FN Jacka, W Marx, JF Cryan, HM Staudacher_

+Dietary fibers hold potential to influence depressive and anxiety outcomes by modulating the microbiota-gut-brain axis, which is increasingly recognized as an underlying factor in mental health maintenance.

 [Source](https://doi.org/10.1093/nutrit/nuad143)

+10.1093/nutrit/nuad143

 ---